 The dough came together nicely with Ina’s (she lets me call her Ina) instructions and it made a very sticky batter – almost like a cookie dough consistency, but stickier.
 After dumped onto a well-floured board and shaped, the dough was easier to manipulate into a round loaf.

-The Daring Bakers may not always be technically challenging, but it consistently introduces me to baked goods I’ve never considered making.
-This will continue to be made in my kitchen and I’m still amazed it doesn’t have yeast in it!
+This will continue to be made in my kitchen and I’m still amazed it doesn’t have yeast in it.
 I can see putting different dried fruits in it since the texture reminds me somewhat of a stollen.
 Easy to throw together with a great result!

 - 5 tbsp sugar